chef/chef-web-docs/chef_master/source/knife_data_bag.rst

 delete
 =====================================================
-Use the ``delete`` argument to delete a data bag or a data bag item from a Chef server.
+Use the ``delete`` argument to delete a data bag or a data bag item from a Chef Infra Server.

 Syntax
 -----------------------------------------------------